Techso/Hatchway-Blog-Post-API/Readme.md

 # BLOG POST API

-## A Node and express that fetches post by tags from a remote API
+## A Node and express API that fetches post by tags from a remote API

 Author: Faith Adeoti
 Email: stevenlarex@gmail.com